Mimosa tenuiflora: Description

 The fern-like branches have leaves that are Mimosa like, finely pinnate, growing to 5 cm long.
 Each compound leaf contains 15–33 pairs of bright green leaflets 5–6 mm long.
 The tree itself grows up to 8 m tall and it can reach 4–5 m tall in less than 5 years.
 The white, fragrant flowers occur in loosely cylindrical spikes 4–8 cm long.
 In the Northern Hemisphere it blossoms and produces fruit from November to June or July.
 In the Southern Hemisphere it blooms primarily from September to January.
 The fruit is brittle and averages 2.5–5 cm long.
 Each pod contains 4–6 seeds that are oval, flat, light brown and 3–4 mm in diameter.
 There are about 145 seeds/1 g.
 In the Southern Hemisphere, the fruit ripens from February to April.

 The tree's bark is dark brown to gray.
 It splits lengthwise and the inside is reddish brown.

 The tree's wood is dark reddish brown with a yellow center.
 It is very dense, durable and strong, having a density of about 1.11 g/cm^{3}.

 Mimosa tenuiflora does very well after a forest fire, or other major ecological disturbance.
 It is a prolific pioneer plant.
 It drops its leaves on the ground, continuously forming a thin layer of mulch and eventually humus.
 Along with its ability to fix nitrogen, the tree conditions the soil, making it ready for other plant species to come along.

 Medicinal uses

 A tea made of the leaves and stem has been used to treat tooth pain.
 For cases of cough and bronchitis, a water extract (decoction) of Mimosa tenuiflora is drunk.
 A handful of bark in one liter of water is used by itself or in a syrup.
 The solution is drunk until the symptoms subside.

 One preliminary clinical study found Mimosa tenuiflora to be effective in treating venous leg ulcerations.

-Aqueous extracts of Mimosa are widely used for wound healing and burns in Middle and South America.
+Aqueous extracts of Mimosa are widely used for wound healing and burns in Central and South America.
 Consequently, the products of the plant (generally grouped under the term "Tepezcohuite") have become a popular and easily produced cosmetic ingredient in commercial skincare products, used and marketed by celebrities including Kylie Jenner and Salma Hayek.